 After the collision, the police conduct a blood test after the accident and find that the driver was under the influence of alcohol at the time of the accident.
 In this situation, the driver’s actions rise to the level of egregious conduct required for punitive damages.
 In this situation, you could hold him or her accountable for additional compensation.

 After your collision, a representative from the at-fault driver’s insurance company may ask you for a statement.
 He or she may claim that providing a statement will help resolve your case faster, providing you with the settlement that you need.
-However, you should never speak to an insurance adjuster before consulting with a Georgia motorcycle accident attorney.
+However, you should never speak to an insurance adjuster before consulting with an Augusta accident attorney.

 It is important to remember that your goals for your insurance claim differ from the goals of the insurance company.
 While you may want to recover maximum compensation, it is not in the company’s best interest to provide a large award to each and every accident victim.
 As a result, an insurance company’s first settlement offer is not likely to be sufficient to pay for your damages.